School Board Policy 502 -

 School desks are the property of the school district.
 At no time does the school district relinquish its exclusive control of desks provided for the convenience of students.
 Inspections of the interior of desks may be conducted by school officials for any reason at any time, without notice, without student consent, and without a search warrant.

 C. Personal Possessions and Student’s Person

 The personal possession of students and/or a student’s person may be searched when school officials have a reasonable suspicion that the search will uncover a violation of law or school rules.
 The search will be reasonable in its scope and intrusiveness.

 To support our efforts to keep our schools safe and drug free, school administrators may use dogs trained to detect contraband, including drugs or weapons, to conduct random searches of school district property including, but not limited to, buildings, student lockers, grounds, parking lots, and vehicles parked on school grounds.

-E. It shall be a violation of this policy for students to use lockers and desks for unauthorized purposes or to store contraband.
-It shall be a violation for students to carry contraband on their person or in their personal possessions.
+E. A violation of this policy occurs when students use lockers and desks for unauthorized purposes or to store contraband.
+A violation occurs when students carry contraband on their person or in their personal possessions.